Free Website Content - 2008 What is Hot and What is Not

 Top 10 Winners Predicted for 2008

-of predictions about what will be hot, and what will be
+a cluster of predictions about what will be hot, and

 1. Video

-increasing popularity of portability and the increase of
+the increasing popularity of portability and the increase

-video-viewing technology, the growth of video is unlikely
+of video-viewing technology, the growth of video is

 2. Healthy